 Basically, you can add restrictions or block certain apps from these devices, for example, iMessenger.

 It also makes mass deployment of devices much easier.

-Apple had its own DEP but that has now since been replaced by Apple Business Manager.
+Apple had its own DEP Management but that has now since been replaced by Apple Business Manager.